 NET-ZERO BUILDING COMMITMENT

-Our net-zero commitment has been at the heart of our green building and energy management practices since we pledged to the WorldGBC Net Zero Carbon Buildings Commitment, as well as revalidated our Science Based Target initiative (SBTi) carbon reduction targets in 2021.
+Our net-zero commitment has remained central to our green building and energy management strategy since we signed the WorldGBC Net Zero Carbon Buildings Commitment and reaffirmed our Science Based Targets initiative (SBTi) carbon reduction goals in 2021.
+In this decisive decade for climate action, we continue to champion bold innovation in sustainable building design and energy efficiency, driving meaningful progress toward global decarbonisation.

 The table is scrollable to right